mtwichel/dart_postgres_builder/README.md

 - `columns`: List of columns or expressions to select
 - `from`: Table name (required)
-- `where`: Optional WHERE clause filter
+- `where`: Optional WHERE clause filter (filters rows before grouping)
 - `order`: Optional list of Sort objects for ORDER BY
 - `limit`: Optional limit for number of rows
 - `join`: Optional list of Join objects
 - `group`: Optional Group object for GROUP BY
+- `having`: Optional HAVING clause filter (filters grouped results after GROUP BY)

 #### Insert